yukunqi/spring-kafka-learning/README.md

 # License

-Spring Kafka is released under the terms of the Apache Software License Version 2.0 (see license.txt).
+Spring Kafka is released under the terms of the Apache Software License Version 2.0 (see LICENSE.txt).

-# Code of Conduct

-This project adheres to the Contributor Covenant [code of conduct](./CODE_OF_CONDUCT.adoc).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to spring-code-of-conduct@pivotal.io.